MatricaLabs/voting/README.md

 The verified creator many not be enough to distinguish an NFT's collection, even when combined with `updateAuthority`.
 The brute force method of writing the entire token list to the chain makes creating a contract prohibitively expensive.
 Ultimately we believe the client application can filter votes off-chain.*

 ## Votes per transaction
-Currently maximum is 7 NFT votes per transaction, though we hope to increase this in the future.
+Current maximum is 7 NFT votes per transaction, though we hope to increase this in the future.